Lighting Cues are only available with SCS Professional and higher license levels. DMX is used for primarily for lighting control.

 DMX Value: As above.

 Fade: As above.

-Fade time for the above fixtures: This drop-down list determines what fade time, if any, is to be applied to included Channels that have the Fade checkbox selected.
+Fade up time for fixtures that need to be faded up: This drop-down list determines the fade up time to be applied to included Channels that have the Fade checkbox selected, where the new DMX value is greater than the DMX value current at run time.
 The choices are:

 •None: No fade will be applied by default, eg if channel 2 is included and has been assigned a value of 59 then when the cue is played SCS will instantly set channel 2 to 59%.

 •Use production default: This will use the Default Run Time DMX Fade Time for Lighting Cues set in Production Properties - Run Time Settings.